LBeaudoux/iso639/README.md

 'Gascon replaced by Occitan (post 1500)'
 ```

-## Data included in iso639-lang
+## Sources of data used by iso639-lang

-As of May 12, 2021, iso639-lang is based on the latest official code tables provided by the ISO 639 registration authorities.
+As of August 17, 2021, iso639-lang is based on the latest official code tables provided by the ISO 639 registration authorities.

 | Standard  | Name                                                                                       | Registration Authority |